-Acapella: a small, hand-held device used to loosen mucus through vibration — (See mucus clearing device.)
+Acapella: A small, hand-held device used to loosen mucus through vibration — (See mucus clearing device.)

-Advance directives: legal documents including the Living Will and Durable Power of Attorney for Health Care — A Living Will states what type of treatment you wish to receive in the event that you become physically or mentally unable to communicate your wishes.
+Advance directives: Legal documents including the Living Will and Durable Power of Attorney for Health Care — A Living Will states what type of treatment you wish to receive in the event that you become physically or mentally unable to communicate your wishes.
 A Durable Power of Attorney for Health Care authorizes another person to make medical decisions for you when you are unable to do so for yourself.
 (See also Living Will and Durable Power of Attorney for Health Care.)

-Allergen: a substance (such as a food or pollen) that your body perceives as dangerous and can cause an allergic reaction
+Allergen: A substance (such as a food or pollen) that your body perceives as dangerous and can cause an allergic reaction

-Allergy: abnormal reaction to a stimulus called an allergen — Allergy refers to the abnormal response of the airways to inhaled stimuli, such as pollen, or to consumed items, such as foods, that might cause unusual airway reactions and lead to bronchospasm.
+Allergy: Abnormal reaction to a stimulus called an allergen — Allergy refers to the abnormal response of the airways to inhaled stimuli, such as pollen, or to consumed items, such as foods, that might cause unusual airway reactions and lead to bronchospasm.

 Alpha-1 antitrypsin (AAT): (also called alpha antiproteinase or AAP) A protective material produced in the liver and transported to the lungs to help combat inflammation — Deficiency states occur as the result of hereditary defects.

-Alveoli: thin-walled, small sacs located at the ends of the smallest airways in the lungs where the exchange of oxygen and carbon dioxide takes place
+Alveoli: Thin-walled, small sacs located at the ends of the smallest airways in the lungs where the exchange of oxygen and carbon dioxide takes place

-Antibiotic: medication used to treat infection caused by bacteria — Antibiotics do not protect against viruses and do not prevent the common cold.
+Antibiotic: Medication used to treat infection caused by bacteria — Antibiotics do not protect against viruses and do not prevent the common cold.

 Anticholinergics: (also called cholinergic blockers or “maintenance” bronchodilators) — This type of medicine helps open (dilate) the bronchial tubes (airways) to help move more air easily into and out of the lungs.
 Anticholinergics also help clear mucus from the airways.
 As the airways open, the mucus moves more freely and can therefore be coughed out more easily.
-Anticholinergics work differently and more slowly than fast-acting bronchodilators.

-Antihistamine: medication that prevents symptoms of congestion, watery eyes, sneezing, and itchy, runny nose by blocking histamine receptors
+Antihistamine: Medication that prevents symptoms of congestion, watery eyes, sneezing, and itchy, runny nose by blocking histamine receptors

-Anti-inflammatory: medication, such as prednisone, aspirin, or steroids, that reduces inflammation and swelling
+Anti-inflammatory: Medication, such as prednisone, aspirin, or steroids, that reduces inflammation and swelling

-Apnea: absence of breathing for more than 10 seconds (See also sleep apnea.)
+Apnea: Absence of breathing for more than 10 seconds (See also sleep apnea.)

-Arterial blood gas test: a blood test that measures oxygen and carbon dioxide in the blood
+Arterial blood gas test: A blood test that measures oxygen and carbon dioxide in the blood

-Atelectasis: partial or complete collapse of the lung, usually due to a blockage of the air passages with fluid, mucus, or infection — Symptoms include dry cough, chest pain, and mild shortness of breath.
+Atelectasis: Partial or complete collapse of the lung, usually due to a blockage of the air passages with fluid, mucus, or infection — Symptoms include dry cough, chest pain, and mild shortness of breath.

-Asthma, chronic: a disease of the air passages that carry air in and out of the lungs — Asthma causes the airways to narrow, the lining of the airways to swell, and the cells that line the airways to produce more mucus.
+Asthma, chronic: A disease of the air passages that carry air in and out of the lungs — Asthma causes the airways to narrow, the lining of the airways to swell, and the cells that line the airways to produce more mucus.
 These changes make breathing difficult and cause a feeling of not getting enough air into the lungs.
 Common symptoms include shortness of breath, wheezing, and excess mucus production.

-Bacteria: infectious organisms (germs) that might cause bronchitis or pneumonia
+Bacteria: Infectious organisms (germs) that might cause bronchitis or pneumonia

-BIPAP (bi-level positive airway pressure) machine: a breathing machine that uses two pressure levels (inspiratory and expiratory) to provide breathing assistance — This machine is often used for patients with sleep apnea or respiratory failure.
+BIPAP (bi-level positive airway pressure) machine: A breathing machine that uses two pressure levels (inspiratory and expiratory) to provide breathing assistance — This machine is often used for patients with sleep apnea or respiratory failure.

-Black pigment: the material that gives damaged human lungs a black and sooty appearance
+Black pigment: The material that gives damaged human lungs a black and sooty appearance

-Blebs and bullae: localized destruction of portions of the lungs that might compress otherwise useful lung tissues.
+Blebs and bullae: Localized destruction of portions of the lungs that might compress otherwise useful lung tissues.

-Breath sounds: sounds heard through a stethoscope — The intensity of the sound of air moving in and out of the lungs might indicate the amount of obstruction.
+Breath sounds: Sounds heard through a stethoscope — The intensity of the sound of air moving in and out of the lungs might indicate the amount of obstruction.

-Breathing rate: the number of breaths per minute
+Breathing rate: The number of breaths per minute

-Bronchial tubes: branches of the airways (air passages) in the lungs
+Bronchial tubes: Branches of the airways (air passages) in the lungs

-Bronchioles: the smallest branches of the airways in the lungs — They connect to the alveoli (air sacs).
+Bronchioles: The smallest branches of the airways in the lungs — They connect to the alveoli (air sacs).

-Bronchitis: irritation and inflammation of the lining of the bronchial tubes — The irritation causes coughing and excess amounts of mucus in the airways, which can lead to difficulty breathing.
+Bronchitis: Irritation and inflammation of the lining of the bronchial tubes — The irritation causes coughing and excess amounts of mucus in the airways, which can lead to difficulty breathing.
 Bronchitis is considered chronic when the person has a productive cough (coughs up mucus) and shortness of breath that lasts at least three months each year for at least two years in a row.

-Bronchodilator: medication used to relax the muscle bands that tighten around the airways to increase air flow — Bronchodilators also help clear mucus from the lungs.
+Bronchodilator: Medication used to relax the muscle bands that tighten around the airways to increase air flow — Bronchodilators also help clear mucus from the lungs.

 Bronchodilators, fast-acting: (also called “rescue” or “quick relief” medications) — These medications quickly relax muscles that tighten around the airways, making the airways wider, breathing easier, and shortness of breath reduced.

-Bronchodilators, long-acting: also called (“maintenance” medications) — These medications prevent airway spasms throughout the day and night; they take effect more slowly than fast-acting bronchodilators, but work for a longer period of time.
+Bronchodilators, long-acting: (also called “maintenance” medications) — These medications prevent airway spasms throughout the day and night; they take effect more slowly than fast-acting bronchodilators, but work for a longer period of time.

-Bronchospasm: the sudden tightening of the bands of muscle that surround the airways, causing the airways to become narrower — Bronchospasm might result in wheezing.
+Bronchospasm: The sudden tightening of the bands of muscle that surround the airways, causing the airways to become narrower — Bronchospasm might result in wheezing.

-Cannula: a small plastic tube used to supply extra oxygen through the nose
+Cannula: A small plastic tube used to supply extra oxygen through the nose

-Carbon dioxide: a colorless, odorless gas that is formed in tissues of the body and is delivered to the lungs for removal
+Carbon dioxide: A colorless, odorless gas that is formed in tissues of the body and is delivered to the lungs for removal

-Carcinogen: cancer-causing substance
+Carcinogen: Cancer-causing substance

-Chronic: continuing over a certain period of time; long-term
+Chronic: Continuing over a certain period of time; long-term

-Cilia: hair-like structures that line the airways in the lungs and help to clean out the airways
+Cilia: Hair-like structures that line the airways in the lungs and help to clean out the airways

 CPAP (continuous positive airway pressure) machine: A breathing machine that provides pressure to keep the upper airways open during breathing — This machine is often used for patients with obstructive sleep apnea.